Attractions: thrills and spills or gentle fun, a destination with a difference, fresh air and family entertainment

 Académie Le PAL

-Building on this desire, we are also betting on the future and in 2019 we created the academy le pal, which welcomes 30 children during extracurricular activities.
-Our main goal is for them to become ambassadors for the planet through the weekly activities we offer them around zoology, the vegetable garden and nature in general.
-In 2020, we will welcome 60 children.
+With this desire, we are also betting on the future and in 2019 we created the PAL academy, which welcomes more than 60 children during extracurricular activities and a few adults.
+Our main objective is for them to become ambassadors for the planet through the weekly activities that we offer them around zoology, the vegetable garden and nature in general.